codeceptjs/CodeceptJS/docs/shadow.md

 </body>
 ```

 This uses custom elements, `my-app`, `recipe-hello`, `recipe-hello-binding` and `ui-input`.
 It's quite common that clickable elements are not actual `a` or `button` elements but custom elements.
 This way `I.click('Click Me!');` won't work, as well as `fillField('.input', 'value)`.
-Finding a correct locator for such cases turns to be almost impossible until `shadow` element support is added to CodeceptJS.
+Finding a correct locator for such cases turns to be almost impossible until `shadow` element support is added to HermionaJS.

 ## Locate Shadow Dom